ChrissyBeans/ChrissyBeans/README.md

 ### *<p align=center>* [Strawpage](https://chrispybeans.straw.page/) || [Atabook](https://glassanimals.atabook.org/)
 <p align=center> Please no ship interactions for the love of god

 *<p align=center>* I hide a lot of people and I do it very freely, I wouldn't take it personally!
 It's rarely **ever** personal.
-And to add, if I'm sitting on someone who isn't Wesker or Mary I'm likely completely unaware!
+And to add, if I'm sitting completely on top of someone I'm likely completely unaware!
 Whisper me if you're not sure, I don't bite.

 ### *<p align=center>* STOP FUCKING ASKING ME FOR MY SUPPORTER IF YOU'RE A STRANGER.
 #### *<p align=center>* I'm sorry but it's annoying because it happens on a frequent basis. *The answer is no*.